 The Dark Side of Switch Statements — Analysis of Object Types

-switch statements are considered harmful in OOP.
+statements are considered harmful in OOP.
 But does that mean that we should always remove them from our code?
 Are some cases more dangerous than others?
-Or maybe sneaking a switch into a method can be an appropriate solution?
+Or maybe sneaking a switch

-This article is the first in the series that explores the usage and associated dangers of switch statements.
+This article is the first in the series that explores the usage and associated dangers of switch

 Key Takeaways

-• Consider using polymorphism instead of analyzing types of objects explicitly.
+statements on types of objects may lead to severe maintenance issues.- Consider using polymorphism instead of analyzing types of objects explicitly.

-• switch statements on object types are appropriate in procedural code, which is rare.
+statements on object types are appropriate in procedural code, which is rare.
 Treat such statements with suspicion.

-But first — a few words about naming.
-Since both switch/case and a series of if/else statements serve the same purpose, I will refer to both of them as explicit case analysis (ECA) — the term I borrowed from Arthur J. Riel1.
+statements serve the same purpose, I will refer to both of them as explicit case analysis (ECA) — the term I borrowed from Arthur J. Riel1.

 Explicit case analysis of types of objects in object-oriented code

 Explicit case analysis of types of objects is the most dangerous kind of ECA as it can give you the worst maintenance problems.
-It is easy to forget to add an appropriate if or case when you add a new class, and this may lead to incorrect behavior of the system.
-Luckily, it is easy to spot and to fix.
-Let's take a look at the example.
+It is easy to forget to add an appropriate if

 Imagine that you are building a website to help people find and adopt cats from various shelters across the country.
 The website should allow people to specify filter criteria to find cats they would be able to take the best care of.